mitsuse/typedjson-python/README.md

 - Use `__init__.__annotation__` to decode JSON as arbitrary class.
 - Provide API to dump like `json.dump` and `json.dumps`.
-- Support Python 3.6 for environments where Python 3.7 is unavailable.
 - Prohibit decoding `Set` and `Dict` explicitly.
 - Provide the API document.
 - Explain why typedjson uses undocumented APIs.